-89. Filling Vacancies
+81. Filling Vacancies

-Subject to these articles, at the general meeting at which a director retires, shareholders can pass an ordinary resolution to re-elect the director or to elect some other eligible person in his place.
+Subject to these articles, at the general meeting at which a director retires, shareholders can pass an ordinary resolution to re-appoint the director or to appoint some other eligible person in place of the director.

-90. Power of Removal by Special Resolution
+82. Power of Removal by Special Resolution

-In addition to any power to remove directors conferred by the legislation, the company can pass a special resolution to remove a director from office even though his time in office has not ended and can (subject to these articles) elect a person to replace a director who has been removed in this way by passing an ordinary resolution.
+In addition to any power to remove directors conferred by the legislation, the company can pass a special resolution to remove a director from office even though the director's time in office has not ended and can (subject to these articles) appoint a person to replace a director who has been removed in this way by passing an ordinary resolution.

-91. Persons Eligible as Directors
+83. Persons Eligible as Directors

-The only people who can be elected as directors at a general meeting are the following:-
+The only people who can be appointed as directors at a general meeting are the following:-

-(i) directors retiring at the meeting;

-- (ii) anyone recommended by the directors; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way:
+- (i) directors retiring at the meeting; - (ii) anyone recommended by the directors; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way:

 The shareholder must be entitled to vote at the meeting.
-He must deliver to the office not less than seven nor more than 42 days before the day of the meeting:
+The shareholder must deliver to the office not less than seven nor more than 42 days before the day of the meeting:

-- (a) a letter stating that he intends to nominate another person for election as a director; and - (b) written confirmation from that person that he is willing to be elected.
+(a) a letter stating that the shareholder intends to nominate another person for appointment as a director; and

+(b) written confirmation from that person that they are willing to be appointed.

-92. Position of Retiring Directors
+84. Position of Retiring Directors

-A director retiring at a general meeting retires at the end of that meeting or (if earlier) when a resolution is passed to elect another person in the director's place or when a resolution to elect or re-elect the director is put to the meeting and lost.
-Where a retiring director is elected or re-elected, he continues as a director without a break.
+A director retiring at a general meeting retires at the end of that meeting or (if earlier) when a resolution is passed to appoint another person in the director's place.
+Where a retiring director is re-appointed, the director continues as a director without a break.

-93. Vacation of Office by Directors
+85. Vacation of Office by Directors

-Any director automatically ceases to be a director if:-
+Any director automatically stops being a director if:-

-- (i) he gives the company a written notice of resignation; - (ii) he gives the company a written notice in which he offers to resign and the directors decide to accept this offer; - (iii) all of the other directors (who must comprise at least three people) pass a resolution or sign a written notice requiring the director to resign; - (iv) an order is made by a competent court to appoint a person to represent the director by reason of him suffering from mental ill health or the director is admitted to hospital under any legislation relating to mental ill health and in each such case the directors pass a resolution removing the director from office; - (v) he has missed directors' meetings (whether or not an alternate director appointed by him attends those meetings) for a continuous period of six months without permission from the directors and the directors pass a resolution removing the director from office; - a bankruptcy order is made against him or he makes any arrangement or composition with his creditors generally;

-- (vii) he is prohibited from being a director under the legislation; or - (viii) he ceases to be a director under the legislation or he is removed from office under these articles.
+- (i) the director gives the company a written notice of resignation; - (ii) the director gives the company a written notice in which the director offers to resign and the directors decide to accept this offer; - (iii) all of the other directors (who must comprise at least three people) pass a resolution or sign a written notice removing the director as a director; - (iv) the director is or has been suffering from mental or physical ill health and the directors pass a resolution removing the director from office; - (v) the director has missed directors' meetings (whether or not an alternate director appointed by the absent director attends those meetings) for a continuous period of six months without permission from the directors and the directors pass a resolution removing the director from office; - (vi) a bankruptcy order is made against the director or the director makes any arrangement or composition with their creditors generally; - (vii) the director is prohibited from being a director under the legislation; or - (viii) the director ceases to be a director under the legislation or is removed from office under these articles.

-If a director ceases to be a director for any reason, he will also automatically cease to be a member of any committee or sub-committee of the directors.
+If a director stops being a director for any reason, that person will also automatically cease to be a member of any committee or sub-committee of the directors.